Pooled Trusts Intensive

 Call to Action/Legislative Update

-Staying current with legislative, regulatory and policy updates is challenging; not doing so can be costly.
-This session will review important legislative, regulatory, and policy updates trustees need to know, and provide an overview of proposed changes and areas where advocacy is needed.
+Staying current with legislative, regulatory and policy updates that impact people with disabilities is a necessity to properly support pooled trust beneficiaries.
+This session will review the most current legislative, regulatory and policy updates that trustees need to know.
+Session experts will also provide an overview of proposed changes along with what pooled trust administrators can do to help institute change.